TL;DR

 What an ITS I SOQ asks for

-- Software Engineering — application development, programming languages, software design
+- Software Engineering — application development, programming, design, testing, deployment

 Format requirements for ITS I SOQs